dallas-hutch/simple-nn-from-scratch/README.md

 # simple-nn-from-scratch
-Example of a simple neural network coded from scratch This NN reflects a logistic regression model
+Example of a simple neural network coded from scratch.
+This NN reflects a logistic regression model